 What is insomnia and how is it diagnosed?

 Sleep experts estimate that insomnia affects up to 30% of adults, whether it’s mild or severe.
-This sleep disorder affects people by making it difficult for them to follow a regular sleep schedule falling asleep and waking up.
+This sleep disorder affects people by making it difficult for them to follow a regular sleep schedule when falling asleep and waking up.
 This can cause various problems during waking hours like daytime fatigue.

 Doctors might prescribe various treatments for this condition.
 This includes ones like lifestyle changes, medication, and cognitive-behavioural therapy (CBT).
 The prescribed treatment includes factors like whether the patient has mild or chronic insomnia; and their medical history including pre-existing conditions, and past surgeries or treatments.